verda-cloud/batch-jobs-example/README.md

 - Providing success and failure scenarios for testing job completion handling
 - Exiting the process
 - Generating logs during execution for monitoring and debugging
+- Exposing a GET /health endpoint which is required for batch jobs

 ## API Endpoint